MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 1. Install and run the sample for your target platform, if it's a platform other than Win32.
 See [Sample apps](./code-samples-links.md).
 1. Install and run the finished Getting Started tutorial for your target platform (if the finished project is provided).
 See [Getting Started tutorials](./get-started/get-started.md).
 1. Do the Getting Started steps to add WebView2 code to the Visual Studio starter project for your platform.
 See [Getting Started tutorials](./get-started/get-started.md).
-1. Read the documentation and develop your app.

 Some samples might require updating an SDK, as explained in the article for each sample.

+After your environment is set up and the most relevant samples are running, you can read the other documentation and develop your app.

 <!-- ====================================================================== -->